DrogoNevets/FabacusTechTest/Readme.md

 3. Run `docker-compuse up [-d]`

 ### Configuration
-All configuration options are exposed in the `docker-compose` file
+All configuration options are exposed in the `.env` file

 ### Functionality
 Not all requirements from the brief have been implemented due to time.
 I have however attempted to architect in a way that show cases my abilities across the board using the technologies chosen.